Surudmahajan/Surudmahajan/README.md

 ---
 ## 🧠 About Me

+- 🎓 I'm currently pursuing a **B.Tech in Electronics and Computer Science** at **SIES Graduate School of Technology**.
-- 🔭 Currently exploring full-stack AI applications
+- 🔭 Constantly Exploring full-stack AI applications
 - 💡 Love converting ideas into deployable web tools
 - 🌐 Comfortable with Python, Flask, HTML, CSS, JavaScript, REST APIs, Git
 - 🤝 Always open to learning and collaboration